sumanaashok/IS601_Project_3/readme.md

 ## Running Locally

-To Build with docker compose , run the below command in the terminal.s docker compose up --build
+To Build with docker compose , run the below command in the terminal.
+#### docker compose up --build